Marx, Karl

 Marx statue in Trier, Germany (Source: Wikimedia)

-Map of countries that declared themselves to be socialist states under the Marxist–Leninist or Maoist definition between 1979 and 1983, which marked the greatest territorial extent of socialist states (Source: Wikimedia)
+A map of countries that declared themselves to be socialist states under the Marxist–Leninist definition between 1979 and 1983, which marked the greatest territorial extent of socialist states (Source: Wikimedia)

 Biographical information from Henze-Digital